Free Software on Windows (without any privilege)¶

 Download Vim from https://www.vim.org/download.php and run the installation

 program.
-Here again, you have to update your Path
+Here again, you have to update your Path variable.

-Launch Vim (or gVim) and get your home directory with command :echo $HOME
+Launch Vim (or gVim) and get your home directory with command :echo $HOME.

-That’s where you have to put your _vimrc
+That’s where you have to put your _vimrc file.

-.
+Issue the command :set runtimepath?.
 It gives a list of directory.
 The

-first one is where you have to create the bundle
+first one is where you have to create the bundle subdirectory for the

 plugins.